 (Forest School Association)

 The philosophy of Forest School is to encourage and inspire individuals of any age through positive outdoor experiences.
 Children will be encouraged to discover, explore, observe and question what they find in the woods.
-Sessions are child-led, but may have a theme which linked to the National Curriculum.
+Sessions are child-led, but may have a theme linked to the National Curriculum.

 Forest School will aim to develop: